thianlopezz/v4/content/featured/Ecodelivery/index.md

 showInProjects: true
 ---

-Ecodelivey Galápagos is a delivery product service, born for the needs caused by the COVID19 lockdown, this project is based and running at the Galápagos Islands the land I belong.
+Ecodelivey Galápagos is a delivery product service, born for the needs caused by the COVID19 lockdown, is a delivery software infrastructure for shops, restaurants, etc.